mwbowers/mwbowers.github.io/manuals/enhancements/enhancing-ui/unwinding-call-stack-via-endrequest.md

  These facilities can be employed to allow a user to end a particular process and return to a known point in an application, like a menu screen, or to start a different process.

+ > **_NOTE:_** Not every program can be ended abruptly without compromising the work it was performing.
+Use the EndRequest facility judiciously.

 # Some Code
 For the following discussion, please see first the topics [Enhancing Applications using Non-Display File Pages](enhancing-with-non-display-file.html) and [Calling a Program from a Non-DisplayFile Page](calling-program-from-non-displayfile-page.html).
 In the latter topic, a 'regular' Razor Page (Minutes) is used as a menu on the website where different programs are called via the [Command.Call](reference/asna-qsys-expo/expo-model/command.html#callstring-string-string-string) method while the Job awaited for commands via the [AcceptCommands](/reference/asna-qsys-runtime-job-support/classes/interactive-job.html#acceptcommands) method.